eclipse/kuksa.val/kuksa-client/README.md

 Test Client>
 ```

-The next step is to authorize against the server.
+If the connected KUKSA.val Server or KUKSA.val Databroker require authorization the next step is to authorize.
+KUKSA.val Server and KUKSA.val Databroker use different token formats.

+### Authorizing against KUKSA.val Server

-The jwt tokens for testing can either be found under [kuksa_certificates/jwt](https://github.com/eclipse/kuksa.val/tree/0.2.5/kuksa_certificates/jwt) or you can also use following command inside `kuksa-client` to find the via `pip` installed certificate directory.
+The jwt tokens for testing can either be found under [../kuksa_certificates/jwt](../kuksa_certificates/jwt)
+or you can also use following command inside `kuksa-client` to find the via `pip` installed certificate directory.

 ```console
 Test Client> printTokenDir